 The app uses adaptive learning and will tailor review sessions to where you need additional help.
 The inclusion of culture into language lessons enables users to gain an understanding of cultural nuances as well as linguistic ones, both of which are important for travel and fluency.

 - Adaptive technology tailors review lessons to what you need to work on

 - The app focuses on complete fluency: reading, writing, listening, and speaking

 - Lessons are downloadable for use offline

-Pricing: Rocket Languages is on the more expensive side, but it’s definitely worth it.
+Pricing: Rocket German is on the more expensive side, but it’s definitely worth it.
 Lifetime access for Level 1 is $99.95, access for Levels 1 and 2 is $249, and access for all three levels is $259.90.